Twickenham Bridge

-The bridge was opened on 3 July 1933 by Edward, Prince of Wales.
+The bridge, along with the newly built Chiswick Bridge and the rebuilt Hampton Court Bridge, was opened by Edward, Prince of Wales on 3 July 1933.

 In 1992, the first Gatso speed camera in the United Kingdom was launched on Twickenham Bridge.

 The bridge was declared a Grade II* listed structure in 2008, providing protection to preserve its special character from unsympathetic development.